aartidalvi/Find-My-Buddy/readme.txt

 5. Update profile when you learn a new language or have any updates!

-6. If you are a buddy for someone else, don’t worry, your identity is protected because person asking for your help can only see your nickname (which you choose!).
+6. If you are a buddy for someone else, donâ€™t worry, your identity is protected because person asking for your help can only see your nickname (which you choose!).

 7. If you are a buddy for someone, your location shown is approximated, hence protecting you from any kind of issues.